SIE practice questionhardAccount Types – Anti-Money Laundering

 - Which is NOT a disciplinary action SROs may take against a member firm?

-- Under SEC rules, what document must a brokerage firm obtain before opening a new account?
+- Under the Customer Identification Program, what must a brokerage firm do before opening a new account?

 - Which of the following is LEAST likely to be a result of an SRO disciplinary action?